lspestrip/Stripeline.jl/docs/src/simulation_tutorial.md

 # Simulation tutorial

-This aim of this tutorial is to describe how you can use the functions of Stripeline repository to perform a complete simulation of the LSPE/STRIP experiment.
+The aim of this tutorial is to describe how you can use the functions provided by Stripeline to perform a complete simulation of the LSPE/STRIP experiment.

+**Caution**: this page contains some syntax that has been superseded.
+Refer to the file `examples/e2e_simulation.jl` for an updated version of this example that runs under Julia 1.6.

 So far, the simulation includes: